Feijoada (Brazilian Beef Stew)

 What is feijoada made of?

 Feijoada, or Brazilian Beef Stew, is another popular Brazilian meat dish.
 The meats used in feijoada vary by the cook, but it always includes black beans.
+On a recent trip to Portugal, we enjoyed their version of feijoada which was mostly black beans.

-This version, inspired by a recipe in Cuisine at Home magazine, is not 100% authentic.
+This version, inspired by a recipe in Cuisine at Home magazine, is NOT 100% authentic.
 However, it’s easy to make and can be made with ingredients found in your local grocery store.

 My flavor-packed interpretation of the South American classic has cubed chuck roast, smoky kielbasa, a touch of fruitiness from orange juice, the spark of red wine vinegar and heat from chili powder.